Exact Lagrangian immersions with a single double point: Introduction

 \subsection{Organization of the paper}

 Section \ref{Sec:Top+FH} recalls the Floer homological arguments which imply, in the situation of Theorem \ref{Thm:Main}, that $K \approx \Sigma$ is a homotopy sphere.
 Section \ref{Sec:bounding} constructs a parallelizable bounding manifold for $\Sigma$, subject to establishing a suitable analytical framework for the relevant moduli spaces, and finishes with the proofs of Theorem \ref{Thm:Main} and its corollaries.
 The underlying analysis is deferred to Sections \ref{Sec:basicsetup} - \ref{Sec:gluing2}.
-Whilst much of this is encompassed by standard pseudo holomorphic curve theory, we include enough background to give an essentially complete proof of the notable exception, Theorem \ref{Thm:gluing}, which constructs a $C^1$-structure on a certain compactified moduli space of Floer holomorphic disks.
+Whilst much of this is encompassed by standard pseudo-holomorphic curve theory, we include enough background to give an essentially complete proof of the notable exception, Theorem \ref{Thm:gluing}, which constructs a $C^1$-structure on a certain compactified moduli space of Floer holomorphic disks.
 Finally, Section \ref{Sec:IndexBundle} discusses index bundles over the loop space of $S^{1}\times S^{2k-1}$, and constructs coherent trivializations.

-\Acknowledgements T.E.~is partially supported by the G\"oran Gustafsson Foundation for Research in Natural Sciences and Medicine.
-I.S.~is partially supported by European Research Council grant ERC-2007-StG-205349.
+\Acknowledgements T.E.~is partially supported by the Knut and Alice Wallenberg Foundation, as a Wallenberg Scholar.
+I.S.~was partially supported by European Research Council grant ERC-2007-StG-205349.
 The authors are indebted to Mohammed Abouzaid and Paul Seidel for helpful conversations.